 Herpes is a viral disease also known as HSV (Herpes Simplex Virus).
 There are more than 70 different strains of the herpes virus, although humans are susceptible to only four of them.
 There are two types of HSV.
 Herpes Type I is most commonly found above the waist — in the mouth, nose, and eyes — though it can be spread to the genitals via oral sex.
 Herpes Type II is most commonly located below the waist — on the genitals, thighs, and buttocks — but can be spread to the mouth via oral sex.
 There is currently no cure to completely eliminate either HSV-1 or HSV-2, but certain treatments are used to alleviate symptoms.

-Most people who have herpes do not know it.
-Symptoms are often very mild and can be mistaken as an ingrown hair or pimple, or they can go unnoticed completely.
+Most people who have herpes do not know it.10 Symptoms are often very mild and can be mistaken as an ingrown hair or pimple, or they can go unnoticed completely.
 Symptoms of HSV infection include fever, lymph-node enlargement, painful lesions, and a sluggish, lethargic feeling.1 The area can become red in color, and then tiny fluid-filled blisters may form.
 These sores can be quite painful.
 It is common for the first breakout to be very intense and to include multiple sores.
 Flu-like symptoms are common during the first outbreak.7 Eventually, after an outbreak, lesions crust over as the body heals itself.
-The main sites of the sores in women include the cervix, vagina, vulva, mouth, and lips.
-The main sites of the sores in men include the tip (glans) of the penis, the shaft of the penis, the mouth, and the lips.
-Men may also develop urethritis from HSV.
+For people with vulvas, the main sites of the sores include the cervix, vagina, vulva, mouth, and lips.10 For people with penises, the main sites of the sores include the tip (glans) of the penis, the shaft of the penis, the mouth, and the lips.10 People with penises may also develop urethritis from HSV.
 The intensity of the breakouts typically decreases with each subsequent breakout, and after a year of infection the breakouts usually become quite manageable.

 The virus typically enters the body through a break in the skin (through the genitals, lips, or skin around or inside the mouth).
-It is very important to understand that people can spread herpes from one part of their body to another part of their body through a process called autoinoculation.
+Herpes can be spread from one part of the body to another part of the body through a process called autoinoculation.
 Spreading a sore to another site on one’s own body is uncommon; still, washing hands after touching any sore is a recommended preventative measure.
 One should be especially careful not to spread the virus to the eyes, as in some cases it can cause blindness.7 Although HSV-1 is primarily found in the mouth, it can easily be transferred to the genitals through sexual behavior, such as oral sex.
 Likewise, HSV-2 can be spread to the mouth, eyes, etc. When an open cold sore lesion is present, there is a large chance of spreading the infection to other people, so the infected person should avoid direct or indirect contact with others, such as kissing and sharing drinks.
-Touching an active sore with one’s fingers allows transmittance of the virus through the fingertips.
-Therefore, if one has a sore, it is important to thoroughly wash one’s hands with soap and water after touching the infected area.
+Touching an active sore with the fingers allows transmittance of the virus via the fingertips.
+Therefore, if an individual has a sore, it is important for them to thoroughly wash their hands with soap and water after touching the infected area.

-It is also possible for a person infected with herpes to be asymptomatic (never show any symptoms); so they may be unaware that they are a carrier, but can still transmit the infection to others.
+It is also possible for a person infected with herpes to be asymptomatic (never show any symptoms).
+Asymptomatic individuals may be unaware that they are a carrier, but can still transmit the infection to others.

-If a pregnant female has genital herpes, it is of utmost importance that she go to prenatal care visits.
+If a pregnant person with a vagina has genital herpes, it is of utmost importance that they go to prenatal care visits.
 It is necessary for people to tell their doctor if they have ever had symptoms of, been exposed to, or been diagnosed with genital herpes.
 In some cases, genital herpes infection can lead to miscarriage.
-Genital herpes also increases the chances that a baby will be delivered prematurely.
-Herpes infection can be passed from a female to an unborn child and cause a potentially deadly infection in the child, called neonatal herpes.
-It is especially important to use protection to avoid contracting herpes during pregnancy.
+Genital herpes also increases the chance that a baby will be delivered prematurely.
+Herpes infection can be passed from a person with a vulva to an unborn child and cause a potentially deadly infection in the child, called neonatal herpes.
+It is especially important to use protection during sexual activity to avoid contracting herpes during pregnancy.

-Pregnant females may be offered herpes medicine toward the end of pregnancy to reduce the risk of having any symptoms during the time of childbirth and passing the infection to the baby.
-At the time of delivery, a physician should carefully examine the female for symptoms.
+Pregnant people with vulvas may be offered herpes medicine toward the end of pregnancy to reduce the risk of having any symptoms during the time of childbirth and passing the infection to the baby.
+At the time of delivery, a physician should carefully examine the pregnant person for symptoms.
 If any herpes symptoms are identified before delivery, a Cesarean delivery, or “c-section” is usually performed.5

 Triggers for New Outbreaks